vascokk/fullstack-rust/README.md

 # Look Ma, No JavaScript !!!

+![img.png](img.png)

 My very first Rust project (implementation of the "Connect 5" game), I used as a learning tool.

-![img.png](img.png)
+My goal was to create some sort of a "reference implementation" of a Fullstack Rust application.
+Hopefully you will find it useful :).

-You can find (and eventually - learn, if you are not there yet) how to:
+Here you can find how to:
 ### Client:
 - build Web client in Rust, without a single line of JavaScript, using  [Yew](https://github.com/yewstack/yew) WebAssembly framework
 - use [yew-router](https://github.com/yewstack/yew/tree/master/packages/yew-router) for page navigation
-- multithreading components and message passing with Yew Agents
+- use multithreading components, communicating by "message passing" with Yew Agents
-- StorageService to keep session data
+- use Yew StorageService to keep session data
 - utilise a CSS framework ([Bulma](https://bulma.io))

 ### Server: